Schengen Visa Guide for Indian Passport Holder

 The short answer is YES.

-Some embassies, just like the Italian Embassy, needs an extra 15-day coverage on the travel dates you are traveling.
+Some embassies, just like the Spain Embassy, needs an extra 15-day coverage on the travel dates you are traveling.

 Make sure you recognize these very little rules once buying travel insurance.

 You can simply purchase travel insurance online.
-We recommend Religare Travel and Medical Insurance.
+We recommend a reliable Travel and Medical Insurance fullfiling your visa criteria.

 Yep.
 You can book via third-party websites, but book hotels with FREE Cancellation policy so you won’t be wasting money in case your visa gets rejected.